Neoteroi/BlackSheep-Docs/docs/server-sent-events.md

 !!! tip
-    Older versions of the web framework can also be configured to use SSE, because they already supported response streaming.
-But this requires writing functions that generate the right bytes sequences.
+    Older versions of the web framework can also be configured to use SSE, because they already supported response streaming, but this requires writing functions that generate the right bytes.

 ## Defining a server-sent events route

-The following example describes the base elements to configure a route for server-sent events:
+The following example describes how to configure a route for server-sent events, defining a request handler as asynchronous generator:

 ```python
 import asyncio